 Question: In California, I received a ticket for not having headlights on during darkness.
 Will this offense go on my driving record and be assessed a point?
 Will it affect my insurance rates?

-Driving without lighting equipment during darkness presents an immediate safety hazard and thus is the reason that you can be ticketed for not having your headlights on.
+Answer: Driving without lighting equipment during darkness presents an immediate safety hazard and is the reason that you can be ticketed for not having your headlights on.
 Driving in the dark without your lights is a violation of California Vehicle Code (CVC) 24250.

 This part of CA law states that during darkness, a vehicle shall be equipped with lighted lighting equipment as required for the vehicle by this chapter.
 The CA Department of Motor Vehicles notes that a motorist should turn their headlights on when darkness makes it harder to see (no later than one-half hour after sunset).
 It is illegal to use parking lights rather than headlights.

-In fact you should turn on your headlights from a half hour after sunset to a half hour before sunrise or if snow, rain, fog, or other hazardous weather condition requires the continuous use of windshield wipers, or when visibility is not sufficient to clearly see a person or a vehicle for a distance of 1,000 feet.
+In fact, you should turn on your headlights from a half hour after sunset to a half hour before sunrise or if snow, rain, fog, or other hazardous weather condition requires the continuous use of windshield wipers, or when visibility is not sufficient to clearly see a person or a vehicle for a distance of 1,000 feet.

-If you were written under CVC 24250 than the CA points list does note that 1 point will be assigned to your California driving record for this offense.
+If you were written under CVC 24250, then the CA points list does note that 1 point will be assigned to your California driving record for this offense.
 This of course means the violation will also go on your driving record if you are convicted of it.
 We have read that the fine is usually around $150 for failing to turn on your lights at night or during darkness.